 Vintage or Modern?

-So, you’ve finally made the decision to buy a pen, right?
+So, you’ve finally made the decision to buy your first fountain pen, right?
 Well, now you’re probably looking at the dazzling array of different options available.
 There are hundreds of thousands of different pens on the market, and many of them have some extremely winning qualities.
 What you need to do is decide what you want for your fountain pen.

 I group fountain pens into two main categories: vintage pens, and modern pens.
 There are ups and downs to both types of pens.
 I will explain here, the most important pros and cons of vintage and modern fountain pens: